ng-girls/todo-list-tutorial-portuguese/installations.md

 Download NodeJS [here](https://nodejs.org/en/).

-If you already have NodeJS installed, make sure you check that the version is greater than 4.0 by running this in your command line / terminal:
+If you already have NodeJS installed, make sure you check that the version is 6.9.0 or above by running this in your command line / terminal:
 ```
 node -v
 ```
 \('-v' stands for 'version'.\)

-If it's lower than 4.0, download the new version from the website and install it.
+If it's lower than required, download the new version from the website and install it.

 Once installed, you should also have NPM installed.
 Check its version by running:
 ```